eadadi/8bit_cpu/README.md

 	SINZ: Skip next instruction if R0 is not zero
 	PUSH: Push R0 to stack and advance SP
 	POP: Pop last stack value to R0 and dec SP
+	CALL: Push PP to stack (override R0), and set PP to R1
+	RET: Pop last stack value, and set PP to it
 	EXIT: Exit